L'Épau Abbey: Construction of the abbey

-Saint-Benoit rules maintained that an abbey built outwith the city limits should respect the obligations of spiritual sanctuary.
-However, the Queen elected to have the abbey built between town and forest, at the city limits of Le Mans.
+Saint-Benoit rules maintained that an abbey built outside the city limits should respect the obligations of spiritual sanctuary.
+However, the Queen elected to have the abbey built between the town and forest, at the city limits of Le Mans.
 The Queen built it for her own salvation.
 Both history and legend suggest that this abbey may also have been built to redeem the fortunes of Plantagenet Kings.
 On 25 March 1229, the Queen ordered the Citeaux monks to begin construction of Notre-Dame-de-l'Epau.
 Furthermore, the Queen was a benefactor of this order.
 The decision to choose monks residing locally was not left to chance.
-The Queen was also a great friend of confidant Adam de Perseigne, priest at the monastery of the same name and long time confidant of Richard the Lionheart.
+The Queen was also a great friend of confidant Adam de Perseigne, a priest at the monastery of the same name and long-time confidant of Richard the Lionheart.
 Father of the Queen, Sanche VI, himself founded the abbey at Oliva in 1140.

 This tranquil site was chosen as the river Huisne was teeming with fish.
 Although Louis IX ceded the Espal grounds to the Queen, it would be the monks of Coëffort who would be troublesome to Queen Berengaria.
 This brotherhood asked the Queen for financial compensation, claiming that the land had been left to them by Arthur of Brittany, Queen Berengaria's nephew.

 Plans for the abbey were classic with construction respecting the style of other Cistercian buildings.
 Construction took from 1230 to 1365.
 The early phases of construction went smoothly.
 Four years after construction began, the Bishop of Le Mans Geoffroy de Laval placed the monastery under the patronage of both Notre-Dame and Saint John the Baptiste.
 The main buildings were not finished until 1280.